Tan-JunWei/CTF-Writeups/README.md

 ## Contents
 -  **Challenges**: Organized by category (e.g., Forensics, Cryptography, OSINT, Web Exploitation), each challenge writeup includes a step-by-step guide on how to approach and solve the problem.
 These writeups cover the thought process, tools used, methodologies applied, and lessons learned.
--  **Useful Tools**: Feature some of the tools which came in handy when solving challenges
+-  **Useful Tools**: Features some of the tools which came in handy when solving challenges
 -  **Fundamental Knowledge**: Gives more in-depth, technical insights to important concepts that are required or beneficial for solving challenges

 ## Graph View Visualization